steven-mcdonald/murakami_translators/README.md

   ![model scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_pred_key_coeffs_01.png)

-- Some features were dropped before modelling as they were potentially related to the content
+- Some features were dropped before modelling as they were potentially related to the content  or page formatting such as punctuation.

 - Two remaining features which were important in the predictions, namely frequency of the words 'had' and 'he' may also be more related to the tense and the narrative perspective.
-The modelling is therefore rerun without these features to ensure that the baseline can still be beaten
+The modelling was therefore rerun without these features to ensure that the baseline could still be beaten.

-- As the initial train/test split was performed at random there is the risk that the model is learning something of the style of the books themselves rather than the translator's.
-The ideal solution would be to have the same text translated by each of the three translators.
+- As the initial train/test split was performed at random there is the risk that the model is learning something of the style of the books themselves rather than the translation style.
+In order to rule this out, the model is re-run with the test set being only text where there is the same source material but different translators.

 ## Next steps

+**Modelling**

 - Further features e.g. ngrams, word order, sentence structure etc.
 - Other models e.g. different neural network architectures

+**Topic Expansion**

 - Clustering e.g. set 3 clusters - does data cluster on translator?
 - Another author especially one book with several translators
 - Network map of characters per book
 - Analyze web scrape of book reviews for opinions of translators